What accessible content is

 - uses images of text or images without descriptions

-- has video or audio-only content without captions or transcripts
+- includes video or audio‑only content without captions or transcripts

-- includes interactive elements that are not correctly coded
+- relies on interactive elements that are not correctly structured